 The Ribble Fisheries Consultative Association, formerly the Ribble Fisheries Association, was founded in 1951, a year which saw the formation of the River Boards with responsibilities for flood defence, pollution control and fisheries.
 A few years previously the Chief Inspector for Salmon & Freshwater Fisheries had suggested the setting up of fisheries Consultatives to represent the interests of fisheries within specified areas – usually river catchments.

 In 1986 the Standing Conference of Consultatives was established under the auspices of the National Anglers’ Council (NAC), and this Association became a member.
 In 1991 NAC was dissolved and two years later the Standing Conference became a self-supporting body known as the National Association of Fisheries and Angling Consultatives (NAFAC).
-This now includes Consultatives from all over the country and is the most rapidly growing angling organisation.
+This now included Consultatives from all over the country and was for a time the most rapidly growing angling organisation.

 Consultatives have no executive powers.
 Rather, they work in a variety of ways to influence the “powers that be” in order to ensure that fisheries and angling are protected and developed.
 Our objectives are summed up as follows: